 Watermelon, pineapple, the winter squashes, carrots, all fall into this

 category.
 It's always better to eat the whole food.
-Watermelon juice or pineapple juice could raise your blood sugar.
+Fruit juices will raise your blood sugar.

 Most vegetables are low glycemic and very alkaline and juicing them is a great way to get more enzymes, vitamins and minerals.
 Drinking fresh vegetable juice on a daily or at least weekly basis is probably the single most important thing you can do for your health and to lose weight!

 It's not really necessary to get the GL calculations if you are trying to lose fat or just eat in a healthy way.
-As long as you pay careful attention to serving sizes you will be able to maintain a low glycemic eating plan using the glycemic index.
-Limit your high carb, low glycemic foods especially in the evening.
+As long as you pay careful attention to whether or not the food is carbohydrate dense (starchy) or sweet and you are familiar with the low and high glycemic food lists you can follow a low glycemic plan.
+Pay attention to serving sizes and limit your high carb density foods even if they're low glycemic, especially in the evening.

 * University of Sydney - glycemic index data base